We’re finally getting a throttling functionality for OData integrations!

 And here’s where throttling will help!
-With throttling we’ll be able to set priorities for different integrations to keep the responsiveness of the system.
+With throttling, we’ll be able to set priorities for different integrations to keep the responsiveness of the system.

 To configure the priorities we need to go to System administration – Setup – Throttling priority mapping where we’ll see this:

-If we open the Authentication type field we see there’s 2 different types: AAD application and User.
+If we open the Authentication type field we see there are 2 different types: AAD application and User.
 The AAD type will apply to integrations that access FnO using the AAD client Id + secret (OData, custom web services), and the User type applies only to specific users.
 For example, if some user needs to periodically import data using the Excel add-in we can set a high priority for that single user.
 For example:

-In the image above we can see there’s a AAD integration with Low priority and two Users with Medium and High priority.
+In the image above we can see there’s an AAD integration with Low priority and two Users with Medium and High priority.
 If the system gets to the limit where it needs to throttle integrations the user JULIA will have the highest priority to keep using OData, then the user JOHN and finally the AAD integration.

-This means that the AAD integration will be throttled first, then JOHN and finally JULIA because she’s responsible for some business critical processes.
+This means that the AAD integration will be throttled first, then JOHN, and finally JULIA because she’s responsible for some business-critical processes.

 Until now we had no way of notifying the integration that the request was being throttled.
 I don’t remember but you’d get a timeout or an error 503, no more details.
-With this new feature we can answer to a throttled request with an error code 429 Too Many Requests:
+With this new feature we can answer a throttled request with an error code 429 Too Many Requests:

 if ((int)response.StatusCode == 429)